Meet Our Members

 Pat and Cors Verhage

 Pat and Cors Verhage married on August 4, 1962, having been married for 59 years!!
-Pat was born on April 26, 1942, in Truro, Nova Scotia and lived there until she was 18 years old when she signed up for the Air Force.
+Pat was born in 1942, in Truro, Nova Scotia and lived there until she was 18 years old when she signed up for the Air Force.
 Cors was born on April 19, 1938, in Ryswick, Holland.
 He left Holland on a boat to Canada when he was 12 years old.
 Cors was Military Police and Pat was in the Air Force.
 They met in Toronto and Cors made Pat cry the first time he met her because he swore, and no one ever swore around her BUT they married after two weeks and didn’t tell her mother for 40 years later that they had only known each other for two weeks.
 Pat and Cors have 3 children and they adopted a child as well, but they have had many foster children over the years as well.
 Along with having their 4 children, they have 9 grandchildren and 10 great-grandchildren with another one due in July.
 Cors worked for 40 years with the highways department as a foreman in Cherryville/Lumby.
 Pat worked at the Lumby drugstore for 20 years.
 Pat and Cors use to go up to the Monashee’s, taking the kids fishing.
 They would also go to watch the Stock Car races where the kids would go and collect ‘stinky’ bottles which would provide the children with some spending money.
 Pat used to bake a lot of cookies, bread, and pastries as well as canning for the family.
 Pat and Cors are big community supporters.
 Some of their volunteer work included the Salvation Army for 12 years, and Cors volunteered at the Upper Room Mission for 10 years.
 And don’t forget!
 They are also Mr. & Mrs Clause and have done this for around 50 years, starting when their daughter went into Kindergarten.
 They continue to be the Claus’ but with the pandemic ongoing; last year was a little bit different.
 They would be the Claus’ for seniors homes, children in care, and Cors also help out at the Mall when the Mall Santa got sick.
 Now they are doing it just part-time, haha.
 (5 days a week!).
 They went to the Mall in their costumes and handed out candy canes to the children with the approval of the parents.
 But someone called Mall Security and Security told them they could be there for coffee, but they weren’t allowed to hand out the candy canes or the Mall could get shut down.
 So, they went home and changed.
 Then Cors got a call the next day and was Santa at a Photo Studio for the whole month of December 2020.
 The Verhage’s have done a fair bit of travelling in their time.
 They have been to Hawaii, Cuba, Mexico, Venezuela, and the Dominion Republic.
 They also did a Panama Canal Cruise and Cors had the opportunity to meet the Mayor of Panama when he was touring the Ship.
 Both Cors and Pat have been members at the Schubert Centre since 1999.

 Meet Our Members